Headstart for Degree Programme 2023

 English language proficiency certificates (e.g. IELTS of 6 or equivalent) if applicable.
 Please see http://ichas.ie/prospective-students/international-applicants/

-The college uses a Blended Learning environment primarily through the use of Adobe Connect and a learning management system that allows learners the option to attend classes in the actual classroom or to attend their lectures remotely for some of the theory-based modules.
+The college uses a Blended Learning environment primarily through the use of Zoom and a learning management system that allows learners the option to attend classes in the actual classroom or to attend their lectures remotely for some of the theory-based modules.
 This initiative has been hugely successful and it helps in maintaining a sustainable work/life balance for students.
-Those wishing to participate in the programme must have access to adequate broadband and internet facilities.

 QQI Awarding Body